PerriAlessandro/Asssignment2_RT1/README.md

 $ roslaunch  second_assignment run.launch
 ```
 At this point two different windows should open, the first contains the simulator and the other one contains the UI (i.e. __UI_node__).
+Using this method, when you press `q` all active nodes will be closed.

 __ALTERNATIVELY__ you can simply launch the nodes one by one: